Enneagram Type Four People are Sensitive and Withdrawn

 Thinking and Feeling Patterns

-• Their thought patterns center on what is missing in a given situation and longing for whatever they perceive as ideal and somehow unavailable.
+- Their thought patterns center on what is missing in a given situation and on longing for what they perceive as ideal but somehow unavailable.

 Behavior Patterns